JoseRoca/AfxNova/docs/File Management /Open and Save File Dialogs/IOpenSave File Dialogs.md

 Sets a folder that is always selected when the dialog is opened, regardless of previous user action.

 ```
-SetFolder (BYVAL pwszFolderName AS WSTRING PTR) AS HRESULT
+FUNCTION SetFolder (BYVAL pwszFolderName AS WSTRING PTR) AS HRESULT
 ```

 | Parameter  | Description |